Zerobeings/learn/README.md

 9. Once claim conditions are set you are ready to launch your minting site.
 You can build one with a template from thirdweb or use the auto generated minting site located in the embed section of the dashboard.

 10. Once you have minted the NFT go to Market gm ☕️.
-If you don’t have a tiny dinos, FreshFrogsNFT or Zero Beings, log in as a guest and go to the “My listings page” to view your portfolio.
+If you don’t have a tiny dinos, FreshFrogsNFT or Zero Beings, log in as a guest and go to the “My Listings" page to view your portfolio.
 You will now see your ERC1155 codebase NFT.
   * Click on the file to access the javascript file.
 You can use this link in a script tag or copy and paste into a javascript file on your website!
   * Click on the certificate icon to access the codebase license.
 You can reference this link for your codebase license!